guangtouwuke/saucer-shoot/README.md

 The Client gathers user input but doesn't act upon it.
 Instead, it Sends all user input to the Server.

+## To Run

+Build, making sure to link in Dragonfly version 4.5 (or later).

+Start up Server:

+> game -s (.\game.exe on Windows)

+Start up Client:

+> game -c (.\game.exe on Windows)

+Note: if running from inside Visual Studio, command line arguments can be set in the Solution properties.

 ## Features